RoryHemmings/cyber-rootkit-s23/blog_post.md

 ## Developed Features

 After each group implemented their base features along with the exploit script, each team got to implement custom features of their choice.
-Unfortunately we didn't end up having as much time as expected, so the custom features ended up being less so features, and more so post-exploitation demos.
+Unfortunately, we didn't end up having as much time as expected, so the custom features ended up being less so features, and more so post-exploitation demos.

 ### Evasion

 Our first group decided to directly expand upon the base rootkit by reading further into the [original](https://h0mbre.github.io/Learn-C-By-Creating-A-Rootkit/) blog post.
-They inroduced 2 evasion features to hide the rootkit from `ls` and `netstat`.
+They introduced 2 evasion features to hide the rootkit from `ls` and `netstat`.

 #### LS

 Hiding from `ls` is rather simple.
-In order for LS to function, it uses the `readdir` syscall to iterate through a directory.
+For LS to function, it uses the `readdir` syscall to iterate through a directory.
 Given a pointer to a directory stream, the `readdir` syscall is meant to return the next directory entry in the directory.
 Calling it in a loop allows `ls` to iterate through a directory and list information about each file.

 However, our goal is to hide a file from ls.
 To do so, we can hook the `readdir` syscall, and then instruct it to skip over any file that we want.
 This way, as `ls` iterates through a directory, it will fail to see our malicious library.